Construction of higher-dimensional ALF Calabi-Yau metrics: Introduction

 One feature of Theorem \ref{theorem introduction main theorem part 1} is that it allows us to produce many ALF hyperk\"ahler metrics on the same complex manifold.
-As an example, we will show that besides the Taubian-Calabi metric, there exist infinitely many ALF hyperk\"ahler metrics on $\mathbb{C}^{2n}$ with different asymptotic cones (See Example \ref{example C^2n generalized}).
-This phenomenon also appears in the context of asymptotically conic Calabi-Yau metric, we mention the work of Sz\'{e}kelyhidi \cite{zbMATH07131296}, which gives counterexamples to a conjecture of Tian \cite[Remark 5.3]{zbMATH05234298}.
+As an example, we will show that, in addition to the Taubian-Calabi metric, there exist infinitely many ALF hyperk\"ahler metrics on $\mathbb{C}^{2n}$ with different asymptotic cones (see Example \ref{example C^2n generalized}).
+This phenomenon also appears in the context of asymptotically conic Calabi-Yau metric, we mention the works \cite{Yangli2017}, \cite{ConlonRochon2021} and \cite{zbMATH07131296} which give counterexamples to a conjecture of Tian \cite[Remark 5.3]{zbMATH05234298}.

 Another feature of Theorem \ref{theorem introduction main theorem part 1} is that the asymptotic cone $M_0\times \mathbb{R}^3$ is generally not a smooth cone.
 For example, $\{0\}\times \mathbb{R}^3$ may be a singular locus.
 We will see in Section \ref{section hk metrics with locally free S1 action} and Section \ref{section Twist coordinates} how this singularity in the asymptotic cone is resolved in the ALF metric.
 Examples of asymptotically conic Calabi-Yau metrics with singular asymptotic cone are studied by Joyce \cite{joyce2000compact} (QALE manifold), Sz\'{e}kelyhidi \cite{zbMATH07131296}, Yang Li \cite{Yangli2017}, Conlon, Degeratu and Rochon \cite{ConlonRochon2019, ConlonRochon2021}.